Watford F.C.: Elton John era

-Lifelong Watford supporter Elton John became club chairman in 1976.
-The singer declared an ambition to take the team into the First Division, and sacked Kirby's successor Mike Keen in April 1977.
+Musician Elton John, a lifelong Watford supporter, became club chairman in 1976.
+The singer declared an ambition to take the team into the First Division, and dismissed Kirby's successor Mike Keen in April 1977.
 When Graham Taylor was named as Keen's successor, the club was still in the Fourth Division.
 Taylor achieved promotion in his first season; Watford won the Fourth Division title, recording the most wins, fewest defeats, most goals scored and fewest goals conceded of any side in the division.
 Promotion to the Second Division followed in 1978–79, and Ross Jenkins finished the season as the league's top scorer with 29 goals.
 Watford consolidated with 18th and 9th-placed finishes over the following two seasons, and secured promotion to the First Division for the first time in 1981–82, finishing second behind rivals Luton Town.

 Watford started the 1982–83 season with four league wins from the opening five fixtures; in the space of seven years, the club had climbed from bottom place in the lowest division of The Football League to top position in the highest division.
 Watford were unable to maintain a title challenge, but eventually finished the season second behind Liverpool, which ensured UEFA Cup qualification for the following season.
 Luther Blissett finished the season as the First Division top scorer, before signing for Italian Serie A side Milan for £1 million at the end of the season.
 An FA Cup Final appearance followed in the 1984 fixture, where they lost to Everton.
 After guiding Watford to a ninth-place finish in 1986–87, Taylor left the club to manage Aston Villa.